emilcieslar/nette-and-foundation-for-sites/readme.md

 4. Fill in your base server email and server url in `app/config/config.neon`.
 Users will receive emails with `from:` specified with this email.

 5. Install database using `app/install/install.sql` script in, for instance, phpMyAdmin or in terminal.
 This will also insert a first test user with username (=email) you specify in the install.sql script.
 Make sure it's your email because you're gonna need to generate a password for this user.
 After you build your database, you can go to `yoursite/admin/` where you'll be redirected to login page where you can head over to generate a new password.
+Alternatively, if you have access to the server's terminal (on localhost usually), you can run (while in your project folder) `php bin/create-user.php your_email your_password` and this will create a new user for you

-6. Run `gulp` and then `gulp watch` if you want to watch scss and scripts folders changes
+6. Run `gulp` to set up the css and javascript

+7. Run `gulp watch` if you want to watch scss and scripts folders changes

 License